-Forget about bonuses, giveaways, raffles, or prizes
+Ix-nay on the bonuses, giveaways, raffles, or prizes

 Because eBay sells to every state in the United States, it must follow explicit laws governing giveaways and prizes.
 Each state has its own set of rules and regulations, so eBay doesn’t allow individual sellers to come up with their own promotions.

 If your auction violates this rule, eBay might end your listing.

 Keyword spamming happens when you add words, usually brand names, to your auction description that don’t describe what you’re selling (for example, describing that little black dress as Givenchy-style when Givenchy has nothing to do with it).
 Keyword spamming manipulates the eBay search engine by including an unrelated item in the listing for a copyrighted or trademarked item, and then diverting bidders to an auction of other merchandise.